TaoRuijie/TalkNet-ASD/README.md

 }
 ```

-I have summaried some [FAQs](https://github.com/TaoRuijie/TalkNet_ASD/blob/main/FAQ.md).
+I have summaried some potential [FAQs](https://github.com/TaoRuijie/TalkNet_ASD/blob/main/FAQ.md).
 This is my first open-source work, please let me know if I can future improve in this repositories.
 Thanks for your support!